azurecitadel/azurecitadel.github.io/_pages/azure101/azure101WebAppLab.md

 ![](../../images/Az101-WebAppPlaceholder.jpg)

 * Open the **App Service Editor** in the App Service blade's Development tools section
+* Click on the **Go** button in the main pane.
+This will open up a new tab containing the App Service Editor environment.
 * Select the Git button on the left and set the GitHub URL:
 ```
 https://github.com/richeney/azure101-webapp-html